Cyber Resilience Act (CRA) - no time to wait

 00:11:54: Okay.

-00:11:59: you can further extend to realize the security gateway in this case as an example.
+00:11:55: have a very flexible modular system which brings everything with it and which you can further extend to realize the security gateway in this case as an example.

 00:12:04: You want to add something Sebastian?

-00:12:17: Let's talk a little bit about updates and patches.
+00:12:18: Let's talk a little bit about updates and patches.

 00:12:21: What happens in the future?

-00:12:23: What happens 27 when you have to update your machine, when you have to deliver patches?
+00:12:25: When you have to update your machine, when you have to deliver patches, how do you do that?

-00:12:30: I mean, patches and updates, they are increasingly important because it's a security risk too.
+00:12:31: I mean, patches and updates, they are increasingly important because

-00:12:37: Yeah, of course.
+00:12:38: Yeah, of course.

 00:12:43: I have shipped it to the customer and it's securely stashed away somewhere in some factory.